 Hasina’s reticence is somewhat surprising.
 As the leader of the largest secular party in the country, she should have few qualms about taking an unequivocal stance against rising religious zealotry.
 (Since 2013, extremists have killed over 30 individuals; few, if any, of the perpetrators have been brought to justice.)
 Instead, Hasina has passed the blame onto the principal opposition party, the Bangladesh Nationalist Party (BNP) and one of its allies, the Islamist Jamaat-i-Islami.
 “The BNP–Jamaat nexus has been engaged in such secret and heinous murders in various forms to destabilize the country,” she asserted.
 Even foreign countries aren’t free of suspicion: “The British government should take more steps on the ground.
 Jamaat has a strong influence in East London.”

 Such statements are part of a strategy that has successfully marginalized Jamaat-i-Islami and the BNP.
 Dhaka has relied on dubious legal measures as well.
 According to a Bangladeshi human rights organization, Odhikar, there have been as many as 202 disappearances of dissidents and opposition politicians since 2009.
-The Rapid Action Battalion, a government paramilitary force, critics claim, is The Daily Star.
+The Rapid Action Battalion, a government paramilitary force, critics claim, is responsible.
+The normally feisty press in Bangladesh is also under siege.
+As of earlier this year, the government had lodged as many as 79 cases against the editor of the prominent newspaper, The Daily Star.
 Its sister Bengali-language newspaper, Prothom Alo, faced as many as 25 defamation cases.
 Meanwhile, a widely criticized International Criminal Tribunal has sentenced as many as nine key Jamaat-i-Islami members to the death penalty.
 Four have already died.